bwz3rbot/Discord-3-Strike-Bot/README.md

 ```

 These two commands will
-1. Create a directory for which store your database
+1. Create a directory for which store your data
-2. Install the dependencies as defined in the package.json file
+2. Install all the nececary dependencies as defined in the [package.json](https://github.com/web-temps/Discord-3-Strike-Bot/blob/main/package.json) file

-Once these packages are completely installed, you will be only one step away from running your
+Once these packages are completely installed, you will be only one step away from running your bot for the very first time!

 # Usage <a name = "usage"></a>

-Once all the initial setup of your environment variables is complete, and you've installed the dependencies, you are ready to run the bot!
-Before running the bot you must, of course, have the database running.
+Now that you've generated a token for a new app, your environment variables have bet set, and you've installed the dependencies, you are ready to run the bot!
+Before running the bot you must, of course, start the database instance.
 It is very important that you always run the database from the same location.
-This is why I have included a simple .bat (for windows users) and .sh (for linux) file for you to run from, which will ensure the consistency of the data.
+This is why I have included a simple .bat (for windows users) and .sh (for linux) file for you to run from, which will ensure consistency of the data.

 ## Windows <a name = "windows"></a>

-Windows users can simply click mongo.bat to run the database server instance in the correct location for the bot to find the files.\
+Windows users simply click mongo.bat to start the database in the correct location.\
-Once mongo is up and running, you may use run.bat to run the bot.
+Once mongo is up and running, you may use run.bat to start the bot.

 ## Mac and Linux <a name = "mac-linux"></a>